MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 - A PowerShell runbook on the Azure Automation account with system-assigned managed identity.
 - An Azure VM with a system-assigned managed identity.

+After the resource is connected, the Exchange Online PowerShell cmdlets and parameters are available based on the RBAC role you assigned in [Step 5: Assign Azure AD roles to the managed identity](#step-5-assign-azure-ad-roles-to-the-managed-identity)

 ### Connect to Exchange Online PowerShell using Azure Automation accounts with system-assigned managed identity

 Create a PowerShell runbook on the automation account.
 For instructions, see [Manage runbooks in Azure Automation](/azure/automation/manage-runbooks).